us0p/alexandria/library/programming/software_architecture/principles/clean_architecture.md

 Note that there's no rule that says you must always have just these four circles.
 However the **dependency rule** always applies.
 Source code dependencies always point inwards.

 As you move inwards the level of abstraction increases.
 The outermost circle is low level concrete detail.
 As you move inwards the software grows more abstract, and encapsulates higher level policies.
-The inner most circle is the most gerenal.
+The inner most circle is the most general.
 ## The Dependency Rule
 The concentric circles represent different areas of software.
 In general, the further in you go, the higher level the software becomes.
 The outer circles are mechanisms.
 The inner circles are policies.